-Doing work in your bedroom often sounds like an appealing idea.
+Doing work in one’s bedroom often sounds like an appealing idea.
 After all, most of us would prefer to stay in our PJs rather than getting dressed for the office.
 So many people are tempted by the idea of reviewing files from their cozy bed or taking that early-morning conference call in their bedroom that one market research company found 80 percent of young people in New York City admitted to working from their bed on a consistent basis.

 Why It’s Not A Good Idea To Bring Work Into The Bedroom

-The Harvard website also suggests avoiding “stressful, stimulating activities” in your bedroom — and that includes working.
+The Harvard website also suggests avoiding “stressful, stimulating activities” in the bedroom — and that includes working.
 “Physically and psychologically stressful activities can cause the body to secrete the stress hormone cortisol, which is associated with increasing alertness,” the site explains.

 Ultimately, you want your bedroom to be a relaxing space that promotes good sleep.
 This means it’s a good idea to keep your bedroom cool, dark, and quiet — and not to make your bedroom a second workspace, tempting as that may be.